BillyDas/TS_20-SAE/ASSETTO CORSA GEN/SAE/README.md

 drive

-dummydata.txt is generated
-paste into phpmyadmin
+dummydata.txt is generated in same folder! paste contents into phpmyadmin (yes its janky)

 will add automatic insert functionality later :)